Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed

 Kennedy began:

 KENNEDY: Let me ask you both a question then: Do you believe there are unenumerated rights in the United States Constitution?BARRETT: Senator, the Supreme Court has long held that there are unenumerated rights in the Constitution.KENNEDY: I know that.
-I'm asking you what you believe.BARRETT: Well, senator, I feel compelled -- I do welcome your hard questions.
+I'm asking you what you believe.BARRETT: Well, Senator, I feel compelled — I do welcome your hard questions.
 I’m glad.
 You know, I think that’s part of this process.
-I do think, though, that the line that other nominees have heeded in this case is a prudent one, not because I don’t want to answer your questions or be cooperative -- I want to cooperate as fully as I can -- but I think if I express a personal view on any of these matters, it might give the misimpression that my personal view is what would drive the decision of a case.
+I do think, though, that the line that other nominees have heeded in this case is a prudent one, not because I don’t want to answer your questions or be cooperative — I want to cooperate as fully as I can — but I think if I express a personal view on any of these matters, it might give the misimpression that my personal view is what would drive the decision of a case.
 It would not be.

 Kennedy then pressed Barrett specifically on the Supreme Court’s 1965 case Griswold v.
 Connecticut, which in its establishment of a right to privacy on reproductive rights served as a precursor to Roe v.
 Wade.